ntua-unit-of-control-and-informatics/gnn-molecular-modelling/src/graph_modelling/README.md

 ## Dataset Requirements

-To train the molecular graph modeling project with SMILES, you need a dataset file in CSV format with the following specifications:
+To train a molecular graph neural network, a dataset file in CSV format is needed, meeting the following specifications:

 - The CSV file must contain at least two columns:
   - One column with the SMILES representation of molecules, labeled 'SMILES'.